Man looking at phone at desk and using debit card.

 Use the Right Cybersecurity Tools

-The first line of defense against hackers and thieves who want your personal and financial information is to make sure the antivirus software on your device is up-to-date.
-Antivirus software helps protect against malware, which is a file or code that can infect your device, steal sensitive information and more.
-If you don’t use antivirus software, there are reputable providers who offer basic versions for free.
-Just make sure you run the software’s updates as they are available.
+Antivirus software helps protect against malware, which is a file or code that can infect your device, steal sensitive information, and more.
+If you don’t use antivirus software, some reputable providers offer basic versions for free.
+Just make sure you install the software’s updates when available.

 For security software recommendations and reviews, check out resources like ConsumerReports.org and PCMag.com.